georgebabarus/magento-filesystem-extension/docs/source/details.rst

       directory             Directory to be compared

-Multiple cloud buckets mapping for each sub-directory
+Multiple cloud locations mapping for subdirectories
 ------------------------------------------------------

-Having multiple cloud objects buckets mapped to different media level directories allow website to expose files with different level of permission for frontend.
-For example for downloadable products, files should always be served through application server in order to check permissions, not directly from storage service.
+Having multiple cloud objects buckets mapped to different media level directories allow websites to expose files with different levels of permission for frontend.
+For example for downloadable products, files should always be served through the application server in order to check permissions, not directly from storage service.

 .. _known_issues:

 Known issues
 ============

-Overwriting Magento media (or other core directory) location may cause some errors in modules (including Magento Core modules) not consistently using \\Magento\\Framework\\Filesystem for directory and files operations.
+Overwriting Magento media location (or another core directory) may cause some errors in modules not consistently using \\Magento\\Framework\\Filesystem for directory and file operations (including Magento Core modules).

-In some cases operations on files or directories are performed directly with php functions, or \\Magento\\Framework\\Filesystem\\DriverInterface objects are obtained directly from ObjectManager.
-Obtaining a driver object form filesystem object will avoid this type of problems.
+In some cases, operations on files or directories are performed directly with PHP functions, or \\Magento\\Framework\\Filesystem\\DriverInterface objects are obtained directly from ObjectManager.
+Obtaining a driver object form the filesystem object will avoid this type of problem.

-Most of inconsistencies from Magento core modules are fixed in Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules, and is part of the plan to include this improvements in Magento Community project.
+Most of the inconsistencies from Magento core modules are fixed in Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules, and is part of the plan to include these improvements in the Magento Community project.

-However overwriting Magento core directories is not mandatory, because you can configure new directories for custom implementation with the base module Bb_Storage ant the module implementing the driver of your choice eg: Bb_StorageS3.
+However overwriting Magento core directories is not mandatory, because you can configure new directories for custom implementation with the base module Bb_Storage and the module implementing the driver of your choice eg: Bb_StorageS3.

 This module is not yet compatible with New Magento Media Gallery.